RohanAlexander/telling_stories_with_data/_book/31-store_and_share.md

 - How complete is the dataset?
 - What fields are present, and equally not present, for particular observations?

 Sometimes we have done a lot of work to create a dataset.
-In that case, we may like to publish and share it on its own, for instance @biderman2022datasheet and @bandy2021addressing.
+In that case, we may like to publish and share it on its own, for instance, @biderman2022datasheet and @bandy2021addressing.
 But typically a datasheet might live in an appendix to the paper, or be included in a file adjacent to the dataset.

 We will put together a datasheet for the dataset that underpins @citeaustralianpoliticians.
 The text of the questions directly comes from @gebru2021datasheets.
 When we create datasheets for a dataset, especially a dataset that we did not put together ourselves, it is possible that the answer to some questions will simply be "Unknown".